Mike Defensor: Estrada impeachment

-Defensor was part of the Spice Boys of the House of Representatives that spearheaded the filing of the impeachment case against then-president Joseph Estrada.
+Defensor was part of the Spice Boys group of congressmen that spearheaded the filing of the impeachment case against then-President Joseph Estrada at the House of Representatives.

 Arroyo cabinet

-After Edsa II, Defensor was appointed as Secretary of the Housing and Urban Development Coordinating Council by President Gloria Macapagal Arroyo.
-He held that post until August 2004 when he was appointed Secretary of the Department of Environment and Natural Resources.
+After the Second EDSA Revolution ousted President Estrada in January 2001, Defensor was appointed as Secretary of the Housing and Urban Development Coordinating Council by President Gloria Macapagal Arroyo, vacating his congressional seat five months before the end of his second term.
+He held that post until August 2004, when he was appointed Secretary of the Department of Environment and Natural Resources.

-In the 2004 presidential election, he served as the official campaign spokesperson of President Arroyo.
-After his tenure as DENR Secretary he was appointed Presidential Chief of Staff.
-He resigned that post on February 10, 2007, to campaign for a post in the senate.
+In the 2004 presidential election, he served as the official campaign spokesperson of President Arroyo, who would win the presidency to secure a full term.
+After his tenure as DENR Secretary, he was appointed Presidential Chief of Staff.
+He resigned from that post on February 10, 2007, to run for senator.

-In June 2008 he was appointed head of Ninoy Aquino International Airport International Passenger Terminal 3 (NAIA-3) by virtue of the June 9, Executive Order No. 732 (creating the Presidential Task Force on the NAIA-3 that was "mandated to ensure the immediate opening and operation of Terminal III.")

-The order provides for the NAIA-3 opening based on decisions of the Supreme Court and applicable laws.
+In June 2008, he was appointed head of Ninoy Aquino International Airport Terminal 3 (NAIA-3) by virtue of Executive Order No. 732 (creating the Presidential Task Force on the NAIA-3 that was "mandated to ensure the immediate opening and operation of Terminal III.")
+The order provides for the airport terminal's opening based on decisions of the Supreme Court and applicable laws.

 On October 9, 2008, Defensor was named acting chairman of the Philippine National Railways (PNR).